maximelafarie/ngx-smart-modal/README.md

 ## No external library, no jQuery! 🤘
 To avoid imposing you to download a CSS library by using this package, this one is only using [Angular animations](https://angular.io/guide/animations).
-So get rid off to be forced to use a CSS library you don't want to!
-In addition, it doesn't use jQuery too!
+So get rid of being forced to use a CSS library you don't want to!
+In addition, it doesn't use jQuery either!

 > #### But...
 I'm using Bootstrap (or Materialize, Foundation or anything else)!
 > Don't panic!
 We already thought about that!
-And because we want to be the more neutral as we can, we made it very flexible for you to style it!
+And because we want to be as neutral as we can, we made it very flexible for you to style it!
-> So if your app uses a CSS framework that has some modal styles, you simply have to pick up its class names and set the main class it in the `[customClasses]="modal"` (e.g.: bootstrap).
-And the rest of the modal DOM elements simply have to be set in the `ngx-smart-modal` component (e.g.: modal-dialog, modal-content, modal-header, etc.).
+> So if your app uses a CSS framework that has some modal styles, you simply have to pick up its class names and set the main class in the `[customClasses]="modal"` (e.g.: bootstrap).
+And the rest of the modal DOM elements simply has to be set in the `ngx-smart-modal` component (e.g.: modal-dialog, modal-content, modal-header, etc.).

 Check out the [documentation](https://github.com/biig-io/ngx-smart-modal) & [demos](https://github.com/biig-io/ngx-smart-modal) for more information and tutorials!